 André Cazenave Style Floor Lamp

-Materials: Round globe/ball made of resin or polyester in a faux stone/rock style.
+Materials: Round base.
+Globe lampshade made of resin or polyester in a faux stone/rock style.
 Brass rod.
-Bakelite socket and plastic parts.
+Some plastic parts.
+Bakelite E14 socket.

 Height: 35 cm / 13.77”